bytedance/matxscript/README.md

 [Release Notes](NEWS.md)

-MatxScript is an ahead of time compiler for a subset of the Python language, with a focus on a unified research and service framework for machine learning
+MatxScript is an ahead of time compiler for a subset of the Python language.

 Installation
 -------